zachpmanson/notes/notes/Posts/Copilot Edited an Ad Into My PR.md

 This is horrific.
 I knew this kind of bullshit would happen eventually, but I didn't expect it so soon.

-> first, they are good to their users; then they abuse their users to make things better for their business customers; finally, they abuse those business customers to claw back all the value for themselves
+> Here is how platforms die: first, they are good to their users; then they abuse their users to make things better for their business customers; finally, they abuse those business customers to claw back all the value for themselves.
+Then, they die.

 -- [[TikTok's Enshittification|Cory Doctorow]]